beerfactory/beerfactory-site/content/pages/managing.rst

 :icon: icon-money
 :order: 3

-Last but not least, use Beerfactory to manage your brewery activity, just like a professional !
+The BrewManager project helps you to manage your brewery activity, just like a professional !